ekazaev/route-composer/README.md

 }
 ```

-`SearchOptions` here is an enum that explains `SearchOptionsFinder` how it should iterate through the stack.
+`SearchOptions` here is an enum that explains `StackIteratingFinder` how it should iterate through the stack.
 See documentation.

 #### 3. Action